klaytn/kips/KIPs/kip-82.md

 - The total circulation reduces.

 ## Backward Compatibility
-Klaytn nodes must be upgraded before FORK_BLOCK_NUMBER to correctly produce or verify blocks.
+Klaytn nodes must be upgraded before `KORE_BLOCK_NUMBER` to correctly produce or verify blocks.

 ## Reference
 n/a